QuantiusBenignus/Zshelf/README.md

 Please, check the top and bottom of supplied `.zshrc` for configuration related to this tool set.
 All the response aliases/functions are defined in the config file qlm.cfg.

+3. **Configure dynamic adjustment of N in -ngl N for models that do not fit in the GPU VRAM**:

+   If using the dynamic (based on `nvidia-smi` output) maximization of GPU-offloaded layers for models that DO NOT fit in your GPU:
+   - Check if the `qml.cfg` file (last block) contains an array with the VRAM loads (indexed by the # of offloaded layers) for your specific model.
+   - If not, such an array needs to be setup, either using the helper script `gpulayers.zsh` or manually/ via other means.
+   - The comments of the last block of qlm.cfg contain a suggestion how to mock up such an array to effectively disable this feature for a specifc model.
+When properly setup, this feature will allow some flexibility and will maximize the number of layers offloaded to the GPU for maximum possible performance in the specific VRAM situation.
+(An example scenario is having a resident whisper.cpp server listening for [speech recognition](https://github.com/QuantiusBenignus/BlahST) and occupying about 400MB of VRAM on the GPU, in which case the number of offloaded layers when running an LLM with Zshelf,will be reduced by 1 or 2 automatically.)

 ## Usage

 ### Core Command: `qlm` (Model-Agnostic)